MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 More information: [`pac powerpages upload`](/power-platform/developer/cli/reference/powerpages#pac-powerpages-upload)

 After you upload your website record, the migrated site will be a Bootstrap version 5 website.
 We recommend that you [compare the site against your version 3 site](#step-3-review-your-changes) one more time.
 Based on this comparison, modify Bootstrap version 5 site as needed to meet your requirements.

+### Step 5: Clear server-side cache

+Clear the server-side cache for the metadata/configuration and data tables by following the steps described in [How server-side caching works in Power Pages](../admin/clear-server-side-cache.md) article.

 ### See also